tylerthecoder/TylerCraft/DEVLOG.md

+# 06_03_25

+I've worked more on optimizing the chunk insertion code.
+The release build of the app is much faster now and I'm happy with it.

+I broke up the game updating code into a bunch of functions that I can run seperately and that is nice.

+# 06_02_25

+I got the server working again.
+I want to fix chunk loading now, the chunks around me load in such a strange way, I can walk up to chunks and not have them load and I don't know why.

+I've been profiling the code that inserts chunks, it isn't as optimal as it coudl be, but when I build in release mode it is pretty fast still on my computer when I have a full world generation.
+I think I shoudl maybe optimize the chunk insertion code a little bit still.

+Okay, I brought the chunk insertion time down from around 30ms to 12ms.
+The biggest thing was removing hash maps and using arrays instead.
+I hate how slow rust hashmaps are.

 # 05_27_25

 I reworked the entity serialiaztion yesterday and I'm so happy with it now.
 Now I'm working on adding the fireballs back.
 They are working but they don't destory anything yet, I need to make them destroy blocks and hurt players.